AntonyThorpe/knockoutcrud/Readme.md

 * `justRemoved`: parked removed instances held temporary incase of cancellation of a collection edit
 * `justAdded`: parked added instances held temporary incase of cancellation of a collection edit The reason for `justRemoved` and `justAdded` properties is to speed up the cancel step.
 This is quicker than finding the difference betweeen the start and end points before cancelling.
+* `justUpdated`: get what has changed.
+Finds the deep difference between the current Observable Array and `beforeEdit` and returns a 'previousValue' and 'value' for comparison.

 ## Editing an object within an Observable Array
 ### Methods added to Observable Arrays